-The Washoe County Sheriff's Supervisory Deputies Association ("WCSSDA"), agreement with the County defines the grievance process in Articles 29 and 30.
+The Washoc County Sheriff's Supervisory Deputies Association ("WCSSDA"), agreement with the County defines the grievance process in Articles 29 and 30.
 (Motion Ex.
 1 at pp. 26-32.)
 Article 29 is specifically limited to disciplinary procedures while Article 30 addresses all other articles of the CBA.
 Article 29 only permits 14 days to file an appeal, yet Lt.
 Leonard was not aware of the grieveable issue until almost five months later, leaving him no remedy under the CBA.
 Id.
 Regarding his claims of discrimination due his protected class and activities.
 Lt.
-I conard followed all mandatory steps in the CBA, exhausting his remedy to those claims that could possibly be addressed through this process.
+Leonard followed all mandatory steps in the CBA, exhausting his remedy to those claims that could possibly be addressed through this process.
 Specifically.
 Article 30 only mandates that a dispute be brought informally to the supervisor, then if no resolution is reached, the grievant must file a writing complaint.
 Id.
 Lt.
 Leonard did just that and followed all prescribed and required contractual procedures.
 Once, the grievance was denied at level II, the CBA no longer requires Lt.
 Leonard to take any action through this process as it is permissive.
 Id.
 Based on the grievance denial that effectively barred Lt.
 Leonard's claims, and no apparent relief for his claims, the Complaint was filed with the Board.
 Lt.
 Leonard has no contractual remedies, to include arbitration for his claims.
 There is no provision in the CBA to grieve his claims of personal and/or political discrimination, and the basis for his other discrimination claims under the CBA are effectively procedurally barred by the time limits imposed in the CBA.
 Something to which Respondents agree.
+(Motion Ex.
+5: Motion p.
+8 n.1 p.
+16 n.8.)

 The "limited deferral doctrine" is appropriate in cases where the grievance process in the collective bargaining agreement permits the parties to obtain relief and settle disputes that arise under labor agreements.
 I.A.F.F.
-Local 731.
+Local "31.
 EMRB Item No. 257.
 It is not appropriate here as there are no outstanding grievances or arbitration proceedings.
 The Respondents' position is that Lt.
 Leonard's claims are procedurally barred by the grievance articles in the CBA, and he cannot bring these claims through grievance process.
-(Motion at p.
-8, n.2.)
-Despite this, Lt.
+(Motion p.
+8 n.1, p.
+16 n.8.)
+Despite this.
+Lt.
 Leonard still attempted to bring his claims through the grievance process and filed a grievance on November 3, 2023, at level 11 of the process.
 He then attended the required grievance hearing and presented his case, only to have his claims denied for being untimely.
-(Ex.
-1.)
+(Motion Ex.
+5.)
 This effectively exhausted Lt.
 Leonard's contractual remedies.

-As noted above, this case is one in which the Board has exclusive jurisdiction as it is a complaint for prohibited practices based on NRS 288,270.
+As noted above, this case is one in which the Board has exclusive jurisdiction as it is a complaint for prohibited practices based on NRS 288.270.
 See City of Reno.
 118 Nev. at 895.
-Complainant in this case is not asking the Board to decide a contractual issue which was at dispute in the I.A.F.F.
+Complainant in this case is not asking the Board to decide a contractual issue which was at dispute in the L.A.F.F.
 Rather, the above-captioned case is a prohibited practice complaint and not one in which the Board will be deciding whether a provision of the collective bargaining agreement has been violated.